bshurikan/Beni-BandcampPlayer/README.md

 ### Preview Bandcamp releases quickly and conveniently before purchasing.

-**Note:** This app plays Bandcamp’s free 128kbps streams - support the artists to get full-quality downloads for your favorite music player like MusicBee, foobar2000, VLC++.
+**Note:** This app plays Bandcamp’s free 128kbps streams - support the artists you love to get full-quality downloads for your favorite music player like MusicBee, foobar2000, VLC++.

 </div>
 <div align="center">